-Today, we put emphasis on user activation.
-We’ll walk you through what it is, how to measure it, how to improve it, and how storytelling can help you create personalized activation flows and keep your users around for the long haul.
+Today, let's focus on this important part of your user onboarding strategy.
+We'll walk you through what it is, how to measure it, how to improve it, and how storytelling can help you create personalized activation flows and keep your users around for the long haul.

 What is user activation? #

 User activation refers to the moment when your new users complete the set of initial onboarding steps for the first time.
 It involves a series of steps, specific events, or predefined milestones your users need to complete to be considered activated.

 This may include signing up, setting up a profile, and completing the first task successfully.
 Or, it can include starting a free trial, completing the onboarding tour, inviting their teammates to collaborate in-product, and getting the whole team on board.

 User activation doesn’t apply only to new users, though.
 For existing customers, activation refers to the moments when they adopt a new feature, unlock a new area of your product by transitioning from a free trial to a paid subscription, or when they move from a basic to a premium plan.

 All in all, growing a base of active users who interact with your product on a daily, weekly, or monthly basis is one of the key goals of every SaaS business, as it directly impacts product adoption and retention rates.

 Therefore, the user activation rate is one of the key SaaS metrics you need to track.
 We’ll explain below how to measure this rate and how to increase it, but first, let’s go through some of the fundamental flows closely tied to user activation.

 To activate a user, you need to get their attention first (e.g. with targeted marketing campaigns), and then motivate them to get into your product (e.g. by optimizing your website for conversions).
 Once they sign up, the activation process can start.

 From the moment someone becomes a user, the activation continues on different levels and throughout different stages of their journey.